syeddsherazi/nektar-ai/README.md

 Installation and Run Steps:

-- You need to node installed on your local machine
+- You'll need to have node installed on your local machine
 - Clone the repo, and do npm installation by running => npm i
 - Start project => node app.js
 - Server will run on port 3003